 Capital Improvements Program

-The Capital Improvements Program (CIP) is part of the City of Dover's community planning process.
+The Capital Improvements Program (CIP) is part of the City of Dover's annual community planning process.
 This six-year program links infrastructure spending to the goals and values outlined in the city’s Master Plan.

 Understanding the CIP